y-hayakawa/vboxmouse/README.md

 On the other hand, when using VirtualBox’s PS/2 mouse emulation with NextSTEP, pointer movements feel clumsy, and combining it with the host key is also awkward.
 That’s why I decided to create a dedicated mouse driver.

 It’s still only at a “just about working” stage, but I’ve chosen to release it for NEXTSTEP enthusiasts.
 The code may be rough and incomplete, but I hope that anyone with expertise will help improve it further.

+## Todo
+I don’t yet know how the driver can detect when the guest OS’s screen size changes.
+I tried using the VirtualBox MMIO–based protocol, but it didn’t work correctly.
+At present, on every mouse event the driver falls back to using the Bochs VBE Extensions to read the screen size via I/O ports—which is extremely inefficient.